Start of main content

 - Continue to take advantage of the plan’s investment options and discounted costs.

 *You must have a balance above $5,000 to choose this option (your plan may have a different balance threshold), and must start taking federal Required Minimum Distributions (RMDs) after age 70½.
+Please see below for more details on RMDs.

 Option 2—Take systematic withdrawals